NOAA-OWP/inundation-mapping/README.md

 aws s3 cp --recursive s3://noaa-nws-owp-fim/hand_fim/outputs/fim_4_3_11_0/12090301 \
     /your_local_folder_name/12090301 --request-payer requester
 ```
 By adjusting pathing, you can also download entire directories such as the fim_4_3_11_0 folder.
+An entire output FIM set, such as fim_4_3_11_0, is appx 1.1 TB.
 **Note**: There may be newer editions than fim_4_3_11_0, and it is recommended to adjust the command above for the latest version.

 ## Setting up your Environment